 John Chicago, really bad weekend of violence there.

-Over fifty people shot.
+Over 50 people shot.

 Why we're not fixing this, I don't know.

-Uh John, how are you?
+John, how are you?

 Glad you called.

-Uh I think uh it should be repeatedly uh said by Republicans as almost a talking point that Mueller will not enter into court of law or testify in front of Congress where his legally unverified quote unquote evidence will come under formal legal scrutiny.
+Yeah, I just wanted to say that I think it should be repeatedly said by Republicans as almost a talking point that Mueller will not enter into court of law or testify in front of Congress where his legally unverified quote-unquote evidence will come under formal legal scrutiny.

-Um he needs to testify under oath until then everything that emanates from him should rightfully be considered political theater.
+Until then, everything that emanates from him should rightfully be considered political theater.

-Um and uh that's about it.
+And that's about it.

-You ask them what is it?
+You ask them, what is it?

-They can't answer the question because there isn't any, and we've had four separate investigations saying the exact same thing.
+And we've had four separate investigations saying the exact same thing.

 We didn't vote you into office to be lazy.